mbodm/WAUZ/README.md

 ### What it is
 It´s a very simple and tiny .NET 6 application named WAUZ (**W**orld of Warcraft **A**ddon **U**n**Z**ip).

-It´s used to unzip a bunch of downloaded zip files inside some folder, into another folder (in this case the zip files are addons for the popular [World of Warcraft](https://worldofwarcraft.com) MMORPG game).
+It´s used to unzip a bunch of downloaded zip files, residing in some folder, into another folder (in this case the zip files are addons for the popular [World of Warcraft](https://worldofwarcraft.com) MMORPG game).

 It´s sole purpose is just to unzip the zip files into a folder, to make your life a little bit easier.
 Nothing else.